Stripe Climate FAQs

 I use Standard connected accounts.
 How can they use Stripe Climate?

-Your Standard accounts can log into their Stripe dashboard and independently enable Stripe Climate for their own revenue.
-If they do so, this won’t affect your platform.
-If you’d like to make your Standard connected accounts aware of Stripe Climate, you can share this link to the Climate section of their Dashboard—http://dashboard.stripe.com/get-started/climate—with them.
+Your Standard accounts can log into their Stripe dashboard and independently enable Stripe Climate.
+Them doing so won’t affect your platform.
+If you’d like to make your Standard connected accounts aware of Stripe Climate, you can share this link to the Climate section of their Dashboard—https://dashboard.stripe.com/get-started/climate—with them.

 I use Custom or Express connected accounts.
 How can they use Stripe Climate?